syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## TD - Table Cell Tag

 The Table Cell tag defines a cell inside a table.
-The &lt;td&gt; tag has a parent &lt;tr&gt; tag to define the row and a &lt;table&gt; tag to define the table in which it is present.
+The <td> tag has a parent <tr> tag to define the row and a <table> tag to define the table in which it is present.
 The td tag in HTMLUI supports the following attributes that help the user in designing custom structures for their documents easily.